MinhxLe/subliminal-learning/README.md

 ## Open Models (WIP)
 At a high level, we use [Unsloth](https://unsloth.ai/) for PEFT finetuning and [VLLM](https://docs.vllm.ai/en/latest/) for inference.
 We currently push FT to HF.
-We use skypilot + Runpod for
+Optionally, We use [skypilot](https://docs.skypilot.co/) + Runpod for provisioning infra.